kovidgoyal/calibre/manual/develop.rst

 This means that you are free to download and modify the program to your heart's content.
 In this section, you will learn how to get a calibre development environment set up on the operating system of your choice. calibre is written primarily in `Python <https://www.python.org>`_ with some C/C++ code for speed and system interfacing.
-Note that calibre is not compatible with Python 3 and requires at least Python 2.7.9.
+Note that calibre requires at least Python 3.8.

 .. contents:: Contents
   :depth: 2